Methodology

 T1: Output Evaluation

-The practical test for T1 is whether the candidate catches errors that the AI introduced confidently.
+The practical test for T1 is whether someone catches errors that the AI introduced confidently.
 Our assessment conversations are designed to surface moments where the AI facilitator provides a plausible but flawed response.
 How the candidate handles that moment is one of the highest-signal data points in the entire assessment.

 T2: Limitation Awareness